 Bridges provide an option for filling gaps or spaces left by teeth that are missing.
-Further, bridges fill missing space by fusing more than one crown together.
+Further, bridges fill missing spaces by fusing more than one crown together.
 Case selection for bridges is very high.
 As the adjacent teeth need to be strong and suitable to support the increased loading.
 Thus, our Skygate dental team will go through a full assessment to determine suitability.

 The majority of crowns these days are called all-ceramic crowns.
 All-ceramic crowns offers the ability for improved aesthetics, when compared to the traditional ceramic-metal crowns.
 As all ceramic crowns are all silica/glass based; providing greater translucency and optical properties .
 Another commonly used crown for improved strength would be a zirconia-based crown.

 What are functions of a Crown or Bridge?